AxelWalthelm/ContourTracing/README.md

 # Fast Edge-Oriented Contour Tracing from Seed-Pixel (FECTS)

-Implementation of my Algorithm to trace contours in binary images in C++ in a way that is compatible with OpenCV contour functionality.
+C++ implementation of my Algorithm to trace contours in binary images in a way that is compatible with OpenCV contour functionality.

 ## Introduction